OneBitSoftware/OneBitSoftware.Slovom/README.md

 - The current maximum value is `999999.99` and the minimum is `0.`.

 ## AI Story
-This project is my first attempt to build something with GitHub Copilot.
+This project is my first attempt to build something with GitHub Copilot, with as little intervention as possible.
+GitHub Copilot just couldn't understand my requirements thoroughly enough and it never gave something that satisfies all requirements together.
+I made many attempts to improve functions with detailed prompts, but cade was always unsatisfactory.
 I did my best to not give up on it, however my patience was over at one point.
-GitHub Copilot just couldn't get my requirements thoroughly enough and it never gave something that works without me intervening.
-I made many attempts to improve functions with detailed prompts, but it never gave enough value.

 Generating InlineData for the tests failed into an infinite loop (and the token limit kicked in).
 Nothing generated as code passed all the tests no matter how I structured prompts.
+Prompting it to fix the code so tests pass never got me anywhere

 I eventually had to correct the code myself.
 The end result is an abomination, but it works.